rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 ```

-Note: If you see the following error, it is quite possible that the VM/computer enviroment (e.g. laptop) that you are using for running this docker container does not have enough memory.
+Note: If you see the following error, it is quite possible that the VM/computer enviroment (e.g. laptop) that you are using for running this docker container does not have enough memory for using the Abruzo mesh.

 ```
 --------------------------------------------------------------------------